iharshilbhatt/Blog_Post_Application/README.md

 ● Responsive Design: The header is designed to adapt to various screen sizes, providing a user-friendly experience on both mobile and desktop devices.
 Tailwind CSS is utilized to create a collapsible menu for mobile users

+ ### **2. Home Component**

+ The Home component serves as the initial landing page, welcoming users and providing a brief overview of the blog's purpose and content.
+This section can feature:

+ ● HeroSection: A prominent display that captures attention, possibly with an image and a short tagline.

+ ● Introduction: A brief introduction to the blog, highlighting its themes, target audience, and mission.

+ ● Featured Posts: An area showcasing selected posts to engage visitors and encourage them to explore further